Remembering Don Bradman: Mid-day recalls recent trip to his residence

-On Sir Don Bradman's 107th birth anniversary, mid-day recalls a recent trip to Holden Street in Adelaide during the ongoing ICC Cricket World Cup
+On Australian cricket legend Sir Donald Bradman's 107th birth anniversary, mid-day correspondent makes a trip to Holden Street in Adelaide during the ongoing ICC Cricket World Cup

 The eerie silence at No 2 Holden Street in Adelaide's suburb of Kensington was in stark contrast to the applause its erstwhile resident Sir Donald Bradman received in his heyday.
 The street was deserted and there was no name plate either outside cricket's most famous address when mid-day visited the street recently.
 Bradman had been a resident here from 1934 till he breathed his last on February 25, 2001 at the ripe old age of 92.